seanox/aspect-js/manual/en/markup.md

 ### release

-Inverse indicator that an element was rendered.
-The renderer removes this attribute when an element is rendered.
+Inverse indicator that an HTML element was rendered.
+The renderer removes this attribute when an HTML element is rendered.
 This effect can be used for CSS to display elements only in rendered state.
 A corresponding CSS rule is automatically added to the HEAD when the page is loaded.